Hasaber8/Hasaber8.github.io/content/posts/chef-flashing-guide.md

 * ### I expect you people already have necessary adb and fastboot drivers installed.

 ## Flashing process:-
-1. As you can see I'm on stock rom
+1. As you can see I'm on stock rom.

 ![IMG_20200707_190606](https://user-images.githubusercontent.com/43720061/86801637-de43d600-c091-11ea-82b8-bb268b1c8efc.jpg)

-2. Reboot the device to fastboot and type the folow command to boot into twrp
+2. Reboot the device to fastboot and type the folow command to boot into twrp.
 ```bash
 fastboot boot <twrp.img>
 ```